wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (b) the financial circumstances of the employer; and

-    *   (c) the safety record of the employer (which includes but is not limited to warnings and notices referred to in [section 56C][116]).
+    *   (c) the safety record of the employer (which includes but is not limited to warnings and notices referred to in [section 56C][186]).

-    Section 56F: inserted, on 5 May 2003, by [section 29][226] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 56F: inserted, on 5 May 2003, by [section 29][321] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

 ##### 56G Payment of infringement fee

-*   The Secretary must pay all infringement fees received into a Crown Bank Account.
+*   WorkSafe must pay all infringement fees received into a Crown Bank Account.

-    Section 56G: inserted, on 5 May 2003, by [section 29][226] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 56G: inserted, on 5 May 2003, by [section 29][321] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 56G: amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-    Section 56G: amended, on 25 January 2005, pursuant to [section 65R(3)][228] of the Public Finance Act 1989 (1989 No 44).
+    Section 56G: amended, on 25 January 2005, pursuant to [section 65R(3)][324] of the Public Finance Act 1989 (1989 No 44).

 ##### 56H Effect of infringement notice